Classic musicals, West End hits, bold new works and movie adaptations like 'Frozen' and 'Mean Girls' are among the anticipated debuts.

-Amy Schumer and Keegan-Michael Key make their Broadway debut in Steve Martin's new play, also starring Laura Benanti and Alan Tudyk.
+Amy Schumer and Keegan-Michael Key make their Broadway debut in Steve Martin's new play, also starring Laura Benanti and Jeremy Shamos.
 Jerry Zaks directs the absurdist comedy, which charts the anxieties lurking beneath the surface of modern marriage.
-It is set on a hot night in Ojai, Calif., and Corky (Schumer) and her husband Norm (Tudyk) are having another couple over for dinner.
+It is set on a hot night in Ojai, Calif., and Corky (Schumer) and her husband Norm (Shamos) are having another couple over for dinner.
 Laura (Benanti) and Gerald (Key), though, aren't looking for a casual evening of polite small talk with new friends.
 Eventually, the two couples find themselves in a marital free fall matched in velocity and peril only by the smoldering space rocks tearing through the sky.

 Previews: Nov.
 1

 Uma Thurman makes her Broadway debut as a Washington socialite coming to terms with politics, her past, her marriage and her uncertain future.
 Inspired by French dramatist Henri Becque's 1885 farce La Parisienne, the new play — written by House of Cards creator Beau Willimon and directed by Pam MacKinnon — unfolds after the 2016 election, when powerful friends have become more important than ever.
 Thurman's Chloe is an unfaithful wife irresistible to everyone in her circle, who faces a pivotal moment in her life at the same time the country is undergoing momentous change.
 She stars opposite Josh Lucas, Marton Csokas and Phillipa Soo.

 Opening: Nov.
 30